 • Maintains a focus on each student transitioning to the least-restrictive learning environment.
 If appropriate, we discuss transitioning students to their home school based on their academic, social, behavioral, and medical progress.

 • Offers an extended school year: Five-hour-a-day summer program allows students to learn year-round.

 • Establishes relationships and partnerships throughout community, which provide ongoing opportunities for students to interact with the public and experience new activities.

-In addition, our Ann Haskins Center, In Bloomingdale, allows us to serve
+In addition, our Ann Haskins Center In Bloomingdale and Foglia Education Center in Geneva allow us to serve

 students with autism spectrum disorder and other disabilities.